simplystats/simplystats.github.io/_posts/2017-04-03-interactive-data-analysis.md

 As an example consider the NIH efforts to promote data-driven discovery that center around plans for the
 [_Data Commons_](https://datascience.nih.gov/commons).
 The linked page
-describes an ecosystem with four compenents one of which is "Software".
+describes an ecosystem with four components one of which is "Software".
 According to the description, the software component of _The Commons_ should provide "[a]ccess to and deployment of scientific analysis tools and pipeline workflows".
 There is no mention of a strategy that